ianblas/flip-bch/bcharg.md

         - We set up a stand with BCH Argentina banners and merchandising materials for distribution.
 In this way we achieve greater public visibility.

 ## Our Potential in Argentina:
 **Argentina** has combination of **high inflation (50% annually)**, and the extended use of cash amongst the public.
 Argentinians are used to keeping our savings and making large payments in foreign currency (mostly in US Dollar bills).
 This entails a **favorable environment for the acceptance of BCH**, because it adds to the advantages of cash, the advantages of a digital currency.
-Our objectives are to take advantage of local conditions in order for **BCH to be accepted massively** amongst the public.
+We intend to take advantage of local conditions in order for **BCH to be accepted massively** amongst the public.

 ### **Our Milestones Timeline:**
 1. **10th October 2020:** First Gathering.